damianhakert/damianhakert.github.io/source/handbook/sales/index.html.md

 1. We have non-standard but customer favorable warranty and acceptance provisions.
 1. We are very accommodating of customer requested changes to our form agreement which is why we can close deals quickly.

-Despite the overwhelming arguments in favor of using the Gitlab form some prospects insist on using their form agreement.
+Despite the overwhelming arguments in favor of using the GitLab form some prospects insist on using their form agreement.
 GitLab will accommodate such requests with the following assumptions:

 1. GitLab must have been selected as the solution of choice by the customer.
 1. The deal must be in excess of $15,000.